andredumas/techan.js/README.md

 grunt
 ```

+### Build From Source With Examples

 Cloning the project with all examples and usage:

 ```shell
 git clone --recursive git@github.com:andredumas/techan.js.git npm install grunt serve
 ```

-Once running browse to [http://localhost:8000/examples/](http://localhost:8000/examples/) to see examples using remote
+Once running browse to [http://localhost:8000/examples/](http://localhost:8000/examples/) to see examples using the remote
-techanjs and d3.
-Alternatively browse to [http://localhost:8000/build/examples/](http://localhost:8000/build/examples/)
+[(development stable) techanjs](http://techanjs.org/techan.min.js) and d3.
+Alternatively browse to
-to see examples using locally built techanjs and bower d3
+[http://localhost:8000/build/examples/](http://localhost:8000/build/examples/) for the same examples using the locally
+built techanjs and bower obtained d3 but **be aware** that the examples are built to work with the latest, development
+stable version of techanjs located at [http://techanjs.org/techan.min.js](http://techanjs.org/techan.min.js).
+Expect that
+HEAD of master will contain unstable features under development.
+They may not always be compatible with all
+the examples.
+I will attempt to keep the release tags functional together with correctly referenced examples.